flash62au/WiTcontroller/README.md

 ``#define BATTERY_CONVERSION_FACTOR 1.7``

-  To help work out the correct BATTERY_CONVERSION_FACTOR, you can enable so serial monitor message that will assist.
+  To help work out the correct BATTERY_CONVERSION_FACTOR, you can enable some serial monitor messages that will assist.

   In your ``config_buttons.h`` add (or uncomment -remove the ``//``) this define: